 Website for information about missing and exploited children.
 Distributes photographs and description of missing children worldwide.
 1-800-843-5678

 Resource site for reporting sexual exploitation of children.
-It is strongly encourgaged that parents educate their children reference internet safety.
-Children who believe that someone is trying to entice them for sexual purposes or have found child prnography online, should immediately tell their parents.
+It is strongly encouraged that parents educate their children reference internet safety.
+Children who believe that someone is trying to entice them for sexual purposes or have found child pornography online should immediately tell their parents.
 Parents can fill out an online report reference the situation at 1-800-843-5678, for child-sexual exploitation, and/or can contact local law enforcement.